CalumRaine/Synth/README.md

 ## To Do

-* Add button to generate a new patch
-* Add button to duplicate the current patch
 * Use "detune cents" property of oscillator for shift/detune
 * Add filter ADSR
 * Add frequency glide